xflynx25/arduino-lmic-EU433support/doc/HOWTO-Manually-Configure.md

 `VDD_RF`, `VDD_ANA` and `VDD_FEM`), which can all be connected together.
 Any *GND* pins need to be connected to the Arduino *GND* pin(s).

+The SX126x transceivers are able to be physically configured to use a DC-DC buck converter or linear regulator LDO type of voltage regulation.
+The DC-DC regulator is enabled by wiring an inductor between the `VREG` and `DCC_SW` pins, and if this is the case, it will generally be described in the technical literature for the board.
+The library selects LDO by default, however DC-DC can be configured as described in [Advanced initialization](HOWTO-Manually-Configure.md#advanced-initialization).

 ### SPI

 > If you're using a [pre-integrated board](../README.md#pre-integrated-boards), ignore this section.